FAQs about the Foundations-Written Communication (FW)

 Any course that transfers as equivalent to UHM’s ENG 100 or ELI 100 will fulfill the FW requirement.
+ENG 200 transfer credit can also be used to substitute for the FW requirement.
 Check the UHM Admissions & Records transfer credit website to get an idea of how your courses from another institution will transfer to Manoa.
-Your official transfer credit evaluation will be conducted by UHM Admissions and Records.
+Your official transfer credit evaluation will be conducted by UHM's Office of Admissions.

 How do I know which FW course to take?

 Native speakers of English who come to UHM without FW credit are placed into ENG 190 if they receive 30 or more transfer credits for their non-UH Mänoa courses.
 All other native English speakers are placed into ENG 100.

 Non-native speakers of English are placed based on ELI exemption criteria (if exempt), or by taking the ELI’s writing placement test.
 (Go to the ELI website and click on “Information for Students,” then on “Do I Need to Take ELI Classes?” for ELI exemption criteria.)

 How can I confirm what my FW placement is?

 Native speakers who are incoming freshmen (students with fewer than 30 credits) should take ENG 100 to fulfill their FW requirement.
 No approval or placement is needed.

 Native speakers who transfer to Manoa with 30+ credits will be given ENG 190 "placement" in STAR/MyUH.
 They can find this placement by doing the following:

 Non-native speakers should consult the ELI for their placement (which might require a placement exam).